Lecrapouille/gdcef/README.md

 *Note:* This current repository is a fork of [the following repo](https://github.com/stigmee/gdnative-cef) (under GPLv3) with a more permissive license (MIT).
-Indeed, since the [base project](https://github.com/stigmee) is stalled and the original CEF GDNative repo is no longer maintained by their original authors Alain and Quentin, we, the undersigned, have decided to fork the original repository under a more permissive license for a better distribution.
+Since the original repo is no longer maintained by their two original authors (Alain and Quentin), we, the undersigned Alain and Quentin, gave the consent of relicensing the original code under the MIT license.

 ## Complete documentation